a-castellano/toggl-jira-work-logger/README.md

 ## Install

 As I said before this script uses another Perl library from my own.
-If you are using Debian/Ubuntu there is a package available wich includes all dependecies:
+If you are using Debian/Ubuntu there is a package available which includes all dependencies:
 ```bash
 $ wget -O - https://packages.windmaker.net/WINDMAKER-GPG-KEY.pub | sudo apt-key add -
 # echo "deb http://packages.windmaker.net/ any windmaker" > /etc/apt/sources.list.d/windmaker.list